ClusterHQ/flocker/docs/tutorial/moving-applications.rst

    alice@mercury:~/flocker-tutorial$

 At this point you have successfully deployed a MongoDB server in a container on your VM.
-You've also seen how Flocker provides basic orchestration functionality There's no way to interact with it apart from looking at the ``docker ps`` output yet, though.
+You've also seen how Flocker can move an existing container between hosts.
+There's no way to interact with it apart from looking at the ``docker ps`` output yet.
-The next step is to expose it in the host's network interface.
+In the next section of the tutorial you'll see how to expose container services on the host's network interface.